- General Disaster/Emergency Information - https://www.ready.gov/

-Donate to the NAFC Hurricane & Disaster Relief Funds
+Want to Help?
+Donate to the NAFC Disaster Relief Fund

 Your tax-deductible donation will help support our Free & Charitable Clinics, Charitable Pharmacies and Patients who have been affected by the most recent hurricanes and other disasters.
+Simply visit our donation page and select the "General Disaster Relief" donation category.
 Thank you for your generous support for those in need!